qvacua/vimr/README.md

 * Preview for some file types, e.g. Markdown, HTML, etc.
 * ...

 We will gradually create [issues](https://github.com/qvacua/vimr/issues) with more details.
+For the current status see the [project board](https://github.com/qvacua/vimr/projects/1).

 ### Stuff with Question Marks